mmaad18/IKT460-code/project/Notes.md

 Monte Carlo methods typically require discretization of the state and action spaces, which may not be practical for this project.
 Instead, we can focus on implementing Q-Learning or SARSA, which are more suitable for continuous spaces.

+## DQN

+- Target network is updated every step using soft update.
+-